 © Adam Jaime

 In the past, the French Alps have not been well known for their vegetarian cuisine, although there has always been a great choice of cheese dishes.
-Thankfully, things are starting to change and there are more options appearing for those who don’t eat meat.
+Thankfully, things are changing and there are more options appearing for those who don’t eat meat.

 The Soul Kitchen

 The Soul Kitchen deserves to be near the top of the list for any vegetarian in Les Deux Alpes.
-This little restaurant took over the old Bluets Bar location a couple of seasons ago and has developed a solid reputation for good food that doesn’t follow the traditional Montagnard model.
+This little restaurant has a solid reputation for good food that doesn’t follow the traditional Montagnard model.
 The menu consists of a blackboard of daily specials, the majority of which are vegetarian.
-The last time I visited, the single non-veggie option was a plate of charcuterie for a starter.
 The dishes come from around the world, including France, South-East Asia and the Caribbean.
 The service is friendly and the kitchen opens onto the restaurant through a large serving hatch, so you can watch your food being prepared.

 Grain de Sel